orilinial/GOKU/README.md

 # GOKU - Deep Generative ODE Modelling with Known Unknowns

-This repository is an implementation of the GOKU paper (link will be added soon).
+This repository is an implementation of the GOKU paper: [Generative ODE Modeling with Known Unknowns](https://arxiv.org/abs/2003.10775).

 ### Data creation
 To create the datasets used in the paper run: